 Can we travel as before?

 With travel being limited our nationality for once might not work in our preference.
-When you are a nomad, travelling with a well-accepted passport normally, now you may find some countries closed for you.
+When you are a nomad, traveling with a well-accepted passport normally, now you may find some countries closed for you.
 That will be a new experience.
-Although you might not have been in your home country for ages and have multiple visa stamps to proof that, you may not be allowed to fly to your chosen destination.
+Although you might not have been in your home country for ages and have multiple visa stamps to prove that, you may not be allowed to fly to your chosen destination.

 Some countries have opened borders but limited countries that were very sick from arriving or getting entry visas.
 Or you might face a long quarantine upon arrival.

-Now, with the world re-opening, you have to choose wisely even more than before, did we check before for visa requirements, cost of living and internet reliability, now we also have to check the COVID19 entry rules and regulations for our stay.
+Now, with the world re-opening, you have to choose wisely even more than before, did we check before for visa requirements, cost of living, and internet reliability, now we also have to check the COVID19 entry rules and regulations for our stay.

-Doing so we might find out that our next destination is still closed.
+By doing so we might find out that our next destination is still closed.